bmargerison/RunningMate/README.md

 #### Tech

-React app utilising many core concepts.
+React app utilising many core concepts, including Redux to store and update current results (this is for practice, I know this is overkill!).

-Planned work on the app:
- - Add React Redux in order to more easily manage state